Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Introduction

-\paragraph{Expressiveness} As real-world graphs are high-dimensional objects, graph models generally compress information about the graph.
-Such models are exemplified by the family of dot product models, which associate each node with a real-valued ``embedding'' vector; the predicted probability of the link between two nodes increases with the dot product of their embedding vectors.
-These models can alternatively be seen as factorizing the adjacency matrix of the graph in terms of a low-rank matrix.
-Recent work~\citep{seshadhri2020impossibility} has shown that dot product models are limited in their ability to model common structures in real-world graphs, such as triangles incident only on low-degree nodes.
-In response, \cite{chanpuriya2020node} showed that with the logistic PCA (LPCA) model, which has two embeddings per node (i.e. using the dot product of the ``left'' embedding of one node and the ``right'' embedding of another), not only can such structures be represented, but further, any graph can be exactly represented with embedding vectors whose lengths are linear in the maximum degree of the graph.
+\paragraph{Expressiveness of low-dimensional embeddings} As real-world graphs are high-dimensional objects, graph models generally compress information about the graph.
+Such models are exemplified by the family of dot product models, which associate each node with a real-valued ``embedding'' vector; the predicted probability of a link between two nodes increases with the similarity of their embedding vectors.
+These models can alternatively be seen as factorizing the graph's adjacency matrix to approximate it with a low-rank matrix.
+Recent work of~\cite{seshadhri2020impossibility} has shown that dot product models are limited in their ability to model common structures in real-world graphs, such as triangles incident only on low-degree nodes.
+In response, \citet{chanpuriya2020node} showed that with the logistic principal components analysis (LPCA) model, which has two embeddings per node (i.e., using the dot product of the `left' embedding of one node and the `right' embedding of another), not only can such structures be represented, but further, any graph can be exactly represented with embedding vectors whose lengths are linear in the max degree of the graph.
 There are two keys to this result.
 First is the presence of a nonlinear linking function in the LPCA model; since adjacency matrices are generally not low-rank, exact low-rank factorization is generally impossible without a linking function.
 Second is that having two embeddings rather than one allows for expression of non-positive semidefinite (PSD) matrices.
 As discussed in \citet{peysakhovich2021attract} that the single-embedding models can only represent PSD matrices precludes representation of `heterophilous' structures in graphs; heterophilous structures are those wherein dissimilar nodes are linked, in contrast to more intuitive `homophilous' linking between similar nodes.